Guest Post by Lauren Covino-Smith

 But purchasing these “adorable” salty and sweet goodie boxes resulted in three massive problems.
 First, the NON-STOP requests for when the treats could be eaten.
 Second, the aftermath of too much sugar consumption – and we all know what a disaster that can be!
 And third, the NON-STOP requests for water after munching on salty snacks.

 Stick with healthy yet yummy picks that travel well.
-Some of our favorites include sugar free licorice (which also help for carsick tummies), cheese sticks, dried mango/apricots or applesauce.
+Some of our easy to pack travel snacks include sugar free licorice (which also help for carsick tummies), cheese sticks, dried mango/apricots or applesauce.

 Too many outfits